tonilopezmr/android-community/README.md

 - [The Clean Architecture by Uncle Bob][105]
 - [Architecting Android...
 The clean way? - Fernando Cejas][110]
 - [ANDROID DEVELOPMENT LIKE A PRO][141]
+- [This one simple change for better class naming will blow your mind][142]

 ######Talks
 - [Robert C Martin - Clean Architecture][25]